 Killing Floor 2 Gamers and Traders

-To bring gamers and traders together under one platform who wish to be able to trade their digital valuables without the worry of getting taxed.
+To bring gamers and traders together under one platform who wish to be able to trade their digital valuables without the worry of getting taxed on the Steam Community Market.

 Adobe Experience Design